The History of Sicily: From Ancient Times to Modern Day

 Palermo Sky

 As fascinating as Sicily's history is, it is also a history of oppression.
-The beauty of the landscape is matched only by the suffering of its people.
+As the historian John Julius Norwich has said, the beauty of the landscape is matched only by the suffering of its people.

 Although things look brighter now, the lessons of history can still be felt.
-It includes the times of grander, as well as those of oppression.
+They include hard times but also many grand moments.

 Ancient Greeks Settle in Sicily

-One of them was in Syracuse, which was one of the Mediterranean's most important cities in its time.
+One of them was in Syracuse, which was founded in 734 BC and became one of the Mediterranean's most important cities in its time.

 ZeusThe Greek god Zeus seems like quite a groovy guy.
 The statue stands in the Archeological Museum of Palermo.